- 01. What is State Income Tax?

 Washington

-Taxes: The sales tax in Washington is high, with a tax rate of 6.5%, and when combined with the local property tax, it can reach as high as 10.4%.
+Taxes: The sales tax in Washington is high, at 6.5%, and when combined with the local property tax, it can reach as high as 10.4%.
 The state also imposes the royalty tax.

-Services: The state property and sales tax are major revenue-generating streams to fund the public services for the state.
-However, due to a lack of funding from no income tax, some public services also face restrictions.
+Services: State property and sales tax are significant revenue streams that fund public services.
+However, due to a lack of funding from the absence of income tax, some public services also face restrictions.

-Economy: The economy of this state is strong, as tech giants like Amazon, Microsoft, and others have their offices here.
-Agriculture and the aerospace industry boost the economy of Washington higher and higher.
-A good and strong economy improves the lives of residents living there.
+Economy: The state's economy is strong, as tech giants such as Amazon and Microsoft have offices here.
+Agriculture and the aerospace industry boost Washington's economy higher and higher.
+A strong economy improves the lives of residents.

-Quality of life: With a great economy, the quality of life in Washington is high.
+Quality of life: With a strong economy, Washington's quality of life is high.
 The state offers a range of outdoor activities and cultural experiences.
-However, the quality of public services such as public schools and healthcare varies widely within states.
+However, the quality of public services, such as public schools and healthcare, varies widely across states.

 Cost of Living: The cost of living here is relatively higher than the national average.
 Growing cities like Seattle have seen a rise in housing prices.